 Directed by: Mark Wentworth (UK) & Daniela Simmons (USA)

 Film has a unique capacity to engage us at levels beyond intellect and entertainment.
 Many of us have experienced a movie, a scene, or a character that lingers long after the screen goes dark—returning to us repeatedly, asking for attention.
 These moments often resonate because they touch something deeply personal, symbolic, or archetypal within us.Cinema invites the psyche into active participation.
 At times, we are drawn to a particular film without fully knowing why, guided by an inner wisdom that recognizes what is needed in that moment.
-Within the unfolding narrative, we may encounter insight, emotional release, or meaning—what might be understood as a form of symbolic or “soul” medicine.This understanding is not new.
+Within the unfolding narrative, we may encounter insight, emotional release, or meaning—what might be understood as a form of symbolic or "soul" medicine.This understanding is not new.
 In Ancient Greece, the physicians of the Asklepion recognized the therapeutic value of dramatic enactment.
-Witnessing a specific scene or moment in the theatre was considered essential in helping individuals resolve emotional or psychological distress.
+Witnessing a particular scene or moment in the theatre was considered an important part of helping individuals address emotional or psychological distress.
 Film may be understood as a contemporary extension of this tradition—offering symbolic encounters that illuminate inner conflicts, desires, and possibilities.

-The Program
+The Workshop

 - Greater emotional well-being and self-awareness